closeicon

 “Going back again and again to bomb people who have already been deprived of home and happiness and everything else – is such cruelty necessary?” the canon asked.

-Oxley said this behaviour “dehumanised the aggressor as well as the victim” and suggested Israel had consistently refused to take responsibility for its violent actions.
+Oxley said this behaviour “dehumanised the aggressor as well as the victim” and suggested Israel had consistently refused to take responsibility for its actions.

-“And what of the constant refusal to take responsibility?
-The unending mantra of the IDF: This is the fault of Hamas.
-But it is your hands that have pulled the trigger, that have dropped the bomb that took that child’s legs, that woman’s life, that family’s home.”
+“The unending mantra of the IDF: this is the fault of Hamas.
+But it is your hands that have pulled the trigger,” he said.

-Israel’s ambassador to Ireland, Dana Erlich, was recalled after the Irish Government announced its decision to recognise Palestine - a move that Israel Katz, then foreign minister, said rewarded terrorism.
+Israel’s ambassador to Ireland, Dana Erlich, was recalled after the Irish government announced its decision to recognise Palestine – a move that Israel Katz, then foreign minister, said rewarded terrorism.

-President Higgins has also sparked controversy over his correspondence with the Islamic Republic of Iran.
-He penned a gushing letter to President Masoud Pezeshkian offering “condolences” for the death of President Raisi - also known as the “Butcher of Tehran”.
+He penned a gushing letter to President Masoud Pezeshkian offering “condolences” for the death of President Raisi, also known as the “Butcher of Tehran”.

-“As you will appreciate, the presence of the President at this annual event is of particular importance in the context of the different political traditions on the island of Ireland.”
+“As you will appreciate, the presence of the president at this annual event is of particular importance in the context of the different political traditions on the island of Ireland.”

 The JC sought comment from the United Dioceses of Dublin and Glendalough.